 - 3D Digital Design BFA

 3D digital designers use their artistry to create virtual elements featured in everything from games and movies to visualizations and augmented reality.
-In the 3D digital design major, you’ll use professional 3D software to create assets for gaming, virtual reality, medical and scientific simulations, data visualization, movies, motion or broadcast graphics, instructional media, and more.
-Digital design courses include computer graphics for gaming, visual design, 3D and 4D design, digital graphics, environmental design, game development, interactive design, 3D imaging, and more.
+In the 3D digital design major, you’ll use professional 3D software to create assets for games, virtual reality, medical and scientific simulations, data visualization, movies, motion or broadcast graphics, instructional media, and more.
+Digital design courses include computer graphics for games, visual design, 3D and 4D design, digital graphics, environmental design, game development, interactive design, 3D imaging, and more.
 With a degree in 3D digital design, you’ll be prepared for careers as a special effects artist, digital art designer, digital sculptor, user interface artist, concept artist, user interface artist, motion graphics artist, and more.

 - Graphic Design BFA